lavacaballero/whitepuma-wallets/readme.md

-# Project Name

-WhitePuma Open Source Platform - Wallets endpoint
+# WhitePuma Open Source Platform - Wallets endpoint

 This project is the lower layer of the platform.
 You need to put it in the same host where you have your wallet daemon.